 The Mint project involved a significant refurbishment and extension to the existing historic mint building.
 Located in the heart of the city between the Barracks and Sydney Hospital on Macquarie Street, the once vacant coining factory was transformed into a campus-like headquarters for the Historic Houses Trust.
 Facilities include a grand exhibition space, flexible theatre/function…See project details

-TTW’s expertise in both structural and heritage engineering was a critical consideration for the developers of an exciting new luxury hotel, which involves the adaptation of two existing heritage buildings in Sydney’s “Sandstone Precinct” on Bridge Street.
-The Education Building will involve the addition of four levels above the existing seven storeys, and the excavation…See project details
+TTW’s expertise in both structural and heritage engineering was a critical consideration for the developers of an exciting new luxury hotel, which involves the adaptation of two prominent, Government owned sandstone buildings in Sydney’s “Sandstone Precinct” on Bridge Street; the Lands and Education Department Buildings.
+Constructed between c1876-1892 and c1912-1930 respectively, both buildings are listed…See project details

 The Anzac War Memorial is a landmark building located at the southern end of Hyde Park, Sydney.
 The original building completed in 1934, is a concrete structure, clad in stone, designed by Charles Bruce Dellit.
 As part of the NSW Centenary of Anzac, the redevelopment intent was to construct new education and interpretation facilities, including…See project details